Contribute an Essay for Our Discipline Now 2022, UDA Annual 2021

 2020 UDA Annual

-This essay takes a chapter in my recent book about Brand Design, Culture Code Brand Design Methodology, the third chapter, The Role of Culture Codes in the Principal and Derivative Functions of Brand Design.
-Brand Design has been defined in the twentieth-first century as a method of making branding that aims at developing and maintaining the recognition and image of the brand.
-When there wasn’t any methodology and studies about brand design, I introduced the Brand Design curriculum at the Hanyang University in 2003.
-Now, Brand Design is a common discipline worldwide, but it has been commonly understood as logo and application design which is insanely wrong.
+This essay takes a chapter from my recent book about Brand Design, Culture Code Brand Design Methodology, the third chapter, The Role of Culture Codes in the Principle and Derivative Functions of Brand Design.
+Brand Design has been defined in the twenty-first century as a method of branding that aims at developing and maintaining the recognition and image of the brand.
+When there wasn’t any methodology or studies about brand design, I introduced the brand design curriculum at Hanyang University in 2003.
+Brand Design is a common discipline worldwide, but it has been commonly understood as logo and application design, which is insanely wrong.
 With my 30 years of experience practicing and teaching Brand Design, I want to share a part of my methodology.
-If you want to know more, don’t hesitate to contact me freely.
+If you want to know more, please contact me freely.
 We can have a chat over a cup of coffee.

 THE PRINCIPAL AND DERIVATIVE FUNCTIONS OF BRAND DESIGN